hplp/ai-hardware-project-6501-group6/README.md

 ## Project Title:
 (Enter your project title - be creative)

-Espresso Language Model Deployed on Jetson Nano
+Espresso Language Language Model Deployed on Jetson Nano

 ## Project Description:
 (Provide a short description of the problem you're addressing)

-Quantize large language model into low-bit and deploy it on edge device.
+Quantize large language model into low-bit and deploy it on edge device Jetson Nano.

 ## Key Objectives:
 - Quantization